matt-harvey/tabulo/README.md

 +--------------+--------------+
 ```

-Note the numbers in the "Reciprocal" column in this example are still right-aligned, even though
+Note the numbers in the &ldquo;Reciprocal&rdquo; column in this example are still right-aligned, even though
 the callable passed to `formatter` returns a String.
 Default cell alignment is determined by the type
 of the underlying cell value, not the way it is formatted.
 This is usually the desired result.